 - It is a myth that all men are always looking for or willing to participate in sexual activity.
 Consent to sexual activity needs to be expressly given by men as well as women.
 Not wanting to engage in sexual activity does not make someone less of a “real” man.

 - It is a myth that men are only sexually assaulted by other men.
 Women can sexually assault men.
-Remember that sexual assault does not always involve penetration, but includes any unwanted sexual contact.

 - It is a myth that gay men are more likely to assault other men, or that all men who sexually assault other men are gay.
 Sexual assault is not about lust or sexual attraction, but about exerting power and control over someone else.